MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 :::image type="content" source="../../assets/images/Cards/card-formatting-xml-mobile-v2.png" alt-text="HTML formatting in the iOS client":::

-Character formatting, such as bold and italic aren't rendered on iOS.
+Character formatting, such as bold and italic isn't rendered on iOS.

 On Android, HTML formatting appears as shown in the following image:

 :::image type="content" source="../../assets/images/Cards/card-formatting-xml-android-60.png" alt-text="HTML formatting in the Android client":::

-Character formatting, such as bold and italic display correctly on Android.
+Character formatting, such as bold and italic displays correctly on Android.

 ### Format example for simple cards